JTRamirez/BRMS-Walkthrough/modules/part-five-brms-for-application-developers.md

 * Overview of integrating BRMS with Java applications
 * Migrating existing rules repositories (BRMS 5.x) to BRMS 6.0+
-* Basic sequence of integrating new applications
+* Basic sequence of integrating new application
-* APIs & related documentation

 <!-- @section -->